 Some Chinese thinkers see the Eco-civilization term as the next stage in the chain of human civilization.
 What started out as the original hunter/gather civilization evolved into the agricultural civilization and then onto the third stage of industrial civilization.
 So the shift to eco-civilization is a fundamental turning point – a phase of transition for society away from the destructive consequences of human activity towards ecological mindfulness.

 Specific actions now on the table and coming into play cut across the economy, politics, culture, and society.
 They include: establishing property rights instructions for the first time and using regulatory systems to mange natural resources; establishing a system for paid use of resources that better reflects the true costs rather than the previously heavily subsidised price; establishing a system for developing and protecting China’s geography including more zoning of key areas and monitoring natural resource depletion; drawing ecological red-lines around sensitive terrestrial and maritime resources; and implementing eco-compensation mechanisms in accordance with the ‘polluter pays’ philosophy now gaining ground internationally.
-That said, eco-civilization as discussed in China is also very much a China-focused strategy, but in its use the term is also seen as a critique of western-style industrialization.
+That said, eco-civilization as defined in China is also very much a China-focused strategy, but in its use the term is also seen as a critique of western-style industrialization.

 Amongst a host of targets and edicts, perhaps one of the most significant top-down shifts is the rebuilding of the government’s performance indicator system.
 Whereas GDP has been the primary focus for China for the past few decades, the Central Committee has proposed a performance evaluation system that moves away from this.
 New indicators will include resource consumption, environmental change, and eco-efficiency – all underpinned by international COP commitments.
 HSBC, for one, sees that the shift towards a low-carbon economy will be a challenge, but will also provide multiple new opportunities, especially around mandatory environmental pollution liability insurance.